davidwesst/blog/websummit-wsl/index.md

     - linux
     - windows subsystem for linux
     - wsl
-excerpt: "With the Fall Creators update of Windows 10, you can go to the Windows Store and install Linux.
+description: "With the Fall Creators update of Windows 10, you can go to the Windows Store and install Linux.
 Yeah, that's a thing now and it's pretty cool."
-authorId: david_wesst
-layout: post

 ---

 [1]: https://summit.microsoftedge.com/